 44. Treasure hunt.
 Instead of wrapping up your children's gifts, wrap up a clue and let the child go on a treasure hunt to find them!

 45. Gardening kits.
 Search for child-friendly gardening kits to inspire hands-on learning and an appreciation for nature.
 Although this requires a purchase, this gift would create a wonderful experience of connecting with the Earth.

 46. Game night kit.
 Purchase some new or gently used card and board games that the whole family can play (check your local thrift stores for great deals too!).
 Add the games to a basket or container with your family’s favorite snacks and drinks and enjoy a game night.

 47. Swim lessons.
 Swimming is such an important skill.
-Swim lessons make a great gift for kids to do with a caregiver (babies and toddlers) or on their own.
+Swim lessons make a great gift for children to do with a caregiver (babies and toddlers) or on their own.

 48. Aquarium passes.
 Does your child have a fascination with aquatic life?
 Check out seasonal passes to your local aquarium where your family can explore.

 49. Concert tickets.
-Tickets to a concert is a great idea--especially for older children and teens.
+Tickets to a concert are a great idea--especially for older children and teens.
 Surprise your child with tickets to see a concert at a local venue.

 50. Camping supplies/camping trip.
 If you’re an outdoor-loving family, some new camping supplies and a surprise camping trip is a great gift experience.
 Have your child research local camping sites and enjoy a weekend in nature.

 BONUS: Things You can do Together During Holidays

 Journal together with the Big Life Journal.
 Use the journal to have inspiring conversations about your child’s big dreams and goals for the new year!

 Throw a New Year planning party with the Growth Mindset .Use these colorful and fun printables to practice a growth mindset as a family.